rouzinho/Motor/README.md

 `make`

-You should see the plugin under the name libEarListener.so in the build/ repository
+You should see the plugin under the name libMotor.so in the build/ repository

 ## Before Running the plugin